-Breakfast: dhalia, almonds and hot milk.
-Mid morning: a glass of freshly squeezed vegetable juice.
+Breakfast: dahlia, almonds and hot milk.
+Mid-morning: a glass of freshly squeezed vegetable juice.

-Lunch: One or two very simple vegetables (most likely a green vegetable or squash), mung dal, rice, chapati, yoghurt and salad.
+Lunch: One or two very simple vegetables (most likely a green vegetable or squash), mung dal, rice, chapati, yogurt, and salad.

 Dinner: One simple vegetable, mung dal, chapatti or rice.